My Favorite Wife

-My Favorite Wife (released in the U.K. as My Favourite Wife) is a 1940 screwball comedy produced by Leo McCarey and directed by Garson Kanin.
-The picture stars Irene Dunne as a woman who, after being shipwrecked on a tropical island for several years and declared legally dead, returns to her [former] husband (Cary Grant) and children.
-The story is an adaptation of Alfred, Lord Tennyson's 1864 poem, "Enoch Arden"; in tribute, the main characters' last name is Arden.
+My Favorite Wife is a 1940 American screwball comedy film produced by Leo McCarey and directed by Garson Kanin.
+It stars Irene Dunne as a woman who, after being shipwrecked on a tropical island for several years and declared legally dead, returns to her [former] husband (Cary Grant) and children.

+The story is an adaptation of Alfred, Lord Tennyson's 1864 poem "Enoch Arden".
+In tribute, the main characters' last name is Arden.

 The supporting cast features Gail Patrick as the woman Arden has just married when his first wife returns, and Randolph Scott as the man with whom his wife was marooned.
-My Favorite Wife was RKO's second-biggest hit of 1940.
+My Favorite Wife was RKO's second most successful film of 1940.

 Plot

 After seven years, lawyer Nick Arden has his wife Ellen, missing since her ship was lost, declared legally dead so he can marry Bianca.
+He has the same judge first make the declaration then perform the marriage ceremony.

-Ellen, though, was actually shipwrecked on a deserted island, and has been rescued.
-When she returns home, she learns that Nick has just left on his honeymoon with his second wife.
+However, Ellen was actually shipwrecked on a deserted island and has just been rescued.
+When she returns home, she sees her son and daughter for the first time since they were very small.
+The boy speaks very matter-of-factly about their mother dying at sea.
+The children do not recognize her, but their dog does.
+Going inside, Ellen learns from her mother-in-law that Nick has just left on his honeymoon with his second wife, whom he'd met when he was on a journey in search of her.

+Ellen tracks Nick down before his honeymoon night, flying to Yosemite and arriving before they do.
+She gets his attention in the lobby before they can get to honeymoon suite C. Using the excuse that he needs a shave, Nick sneaks down to the lobby.

+Nick and Ellen reunite in the lobby and he books her into suite A so they can talk privately.
+Promising to tell Bianca, he leaves.
+As Nick is at a loss as to how to break the news, he continually puts off the unpleasant task.
+He calls Bianca from the lobby phone but she catches him in the lie.

+Everyone heads back to the Arden home.
+Ellen arrives by plane so is able to spend the day with the children before Nick and Bianca arrive by car.
+Ellen claims to be a friend from the south, and Nick’s apparent closeness with her upsets Bianca.